saibhargav97v/DiemBFT_Consensus/README.md

 		modules implementations are in separate files.

 # Timeouts :
 * Client timeout : Different choice for different configs.
-Varies from 8 - 100 secs.
+Usually on the higher end ~ 30 secs.
 * Validator timeout : Choice of function is 4 * Delta where Delta is 2 secs.

 # Bugs and Limitations :